boixu/cf-workers-status-page/README.md

 You'll need a [Cloudflare Workers account](https://dash.cloudflare.com/sign-up/workers) with

-- A workers domain set up.
+- A workers domain set up
 - The Workers Bundled subscription \($5/mo\)
   - [It works with Workers Free!](https://blog.cloudflare.com/workers-kv-free-tier/) Check [more info](#workers-kv-free-tier) on how to run on Workers Free.
 - Some websites/APIs to watch 🙂